dipy/dipy/doc/faq.rst

   Image coordinates have positive integer values and represent the centres $(i, j, k)$ of the voxels.
 There is an affine transform
   (stored in the nifti file) that takes the image coordinates and transforms them to millimeter (mm) in real world space.
-  World coordinates have floating point precision and your dataset have 3 real dimensions e.g. $(x, y, z)$.
+  World coordinates have floating point precision and your dataset has 3 real dimensions e.g. $(x, y, z)$.

 7. **Why 'tracks' and not 'tracts'?**

   Tractography is only an approximation or simulation - if you prefer - of the real tracts (brain neural fiber pathways or brain nerves).
-Therefore we prefer to call these simulated tracts as tracks (trajectories or curves represented as sequences of points joined by line segments) so that others will be clear that they are not the real tracts (fibers) but only an estimate or suggestion.
+Therefore we prefer to call these simulated tracts as tracks (trajectories or curves represented as sequences of points joined by line segments) so that others will be clear that they are not the real tracts (fibers), but only an estimate or suggestion.
   We hope that in the future tractography could reach a point that what you see on your screen is a very faithful representation of what is actually in the white matter of the brain.
   However the field is not yet at this level of detail.